Rosemary Griggs banner

 Portrait of John Astley, Master of the Jewel Office via Wikimedai Commons from National Tust Collections).

-In 1549, as Thomas Seymour's downfall approached, Kat was arrested and taken to the Tower for questioning.
-After what must have been a terrifying ordeal no evidence could be found to suggest that either Kat of her mistress were involved in Seymour's plots or treason.
-Kat was eventually released.
+In 1549, as Thomas Seymour’s downfall approached, Kat was arrested and taken to the Tower for questioning.
+After what must have been a terrifying ordeal, the investigators found no evidence showing the involvement of either Kat or her mistress in Seymour’s plots or treason.
+Eventually, Kat was released.

-Later, in 1556, Kat would be arrested and held in the Fleet Prison following the discovery of suspiciously heretical books in her possession.
+Later, in 1556, Kat was again arrested and held in the Fleet Prison following the discovery of suspiciously heretical books in her possession.
 Rumours of plots abounded in those years and life must have been extremely uncertain for Elizabeth and also for her faithful Kat.

-When Mary died in in 1558, Elizabeth came to the throne.
+When Mary died in 1558, Elizabeth came to the throne.
 One of her first actions was to confirm Kat’s position at court by appointing her Chief Gentlewoman of the Privy Chamber.
-She enjoyed a level of favour in those first years after Elizabeth's accession matched by no other woman and by few men.
+In those first years after Elizabeth’s accession, Kat enjoyed a level of favour matched by no other woman and by few men.

 “We are more bound to them that bringeth us up well than to our parents, for our parents do what is natural for them, that is bringeth us into the world, but our bringers up are the cause that make us live well within it.”